 Continuous infusion of chemotherapy involves the gradual administration of a drug via a small, lightweight, portable electronic infusion pump over a prolonged period of time, defined as greater than 8 hours, and up to 24 hours daily.
-A cancer patient can receive his or her medicine on average 5 to 30 days a month depending on the chemotherapy regimen that is most appropriate to that individual's health status and disease process.
+A cancer patient can receive his or her medicine anywhere from 1 to 30 days per month depending on the chemotherapy regimen that is most appropriate to that individual's health status and disease state.
 This may be followed by periods of rest and then repeated cycles with treatment goals of progression free disease survival.
 This drug administration method has replaced "bolus" administration in specific circumstances.
 The advantages of slow continuous low doses of specific drugs are well documented.
-Clinical studies support use of continuous infusion chemotherapy for decreased toxicity without loss of anti-tumor efficacy while emerging evidence shows improved drug activity.
-The 2007/2008 National Comprehensive Cancer Network Guidelines recommend the use of continuous infusion for treatment of numerous cancer diagnoses.
-We believe that the growth of continuous infusion therapy is driven by three factors: clinical outcomes; enhanced patient response and convenience; and changes to physician reimbursement.
+Clinical studies support use of continuous infusion chemotherapy for decreased toxicity without loss of anti-tumor efficacy.
+The 2009/2010 National Comprehensive Cancer Network (NCCN) Guidelines recommend the use of continuous infusion for treatment of numerous cancer diagnoses.
+We believe that the growth of continuous infusion therapy is driven by three factors: evidence of improved clinical outcomes; lower toxicity and side effects; and a favorable reimbursement environment.

 • In the past decade, significant progress has been made in the treatment of colorectal cancer due to advances in surgery, radiotherapy and chemotherapy.
 The survival benefit of 5-Fluorouracil based chemotherapy for patients with Stage III colorectal cancer has been established during this time.
-In the late 1990s, overwhelming evidence revealed that the delivery method of the drug (or schedule) was key to drug availability, efficacy and tolerability.
+In the late 1990s, overwhelming evidence revealed that the delivery method of the drug (or schedule) was a key component to drug availability, efficacy and tolerability.
 Schedule dependant anti-tumor activity and toxicity has resulted in continuous infusion 5-Fluorouracil being adopted as standard of care.
 In 2000, the FDA approved Camptosar (the trade name for the generic chemotherapy drug Irinotecan), a drug developed by Pfizer, for first-line therapy in combination with 5-Fluorouracil for the treatment of colorectal cancer.
-In 2002, the FDA approved Eloxatin (the trade name for the generic chemotherapy drug

-Oxaliplatin), a drug developed by Sanofi-Aventis, for use in combination with continuous infusion 5-Fluorouracil for the treatment of colorectal cancer.
-FOLFIRI, the chemotherapy protocol which includes Camptosar in combination with continuous infusion 5-Fluorouracil and the drug Leucovorin, and FOLFOX, the chemotherapy protocol which includes Eloxatin, in combination with continuous infusion 5-Fluorouracil and the Leucovorin, have resulted in significantly improved overall survival rates for colorectal cancer patients at various stages of the disease state.
-Sanofi-Aventis and Pfizer are each dedicating significant resources to educate physicians and promote the use of FOLFOX and FOLFIRI.
-Oncologists have responded and the adoption of continuous infusion treatments has steadily grown for colorectal cancer.
+In 2002, the FDA approved Eloxatin (the trade name for the generic chemotherapy drug Oxaliplatin), a drug developed by Sanofi-Aventis, for use in combination with continuous infusion 5-Fluorouracil for the treatment of colorectal cancer.
+FOLFIRI, the chemotherapy protocol which includes Camptosar in combination with continuous infusion 5-Fluorouracil and the drug Leucovorin, and FOLFOX, the chemotherapy protocol which includes Eloxatin in combination with continuous infusion 5-Fluorouracil and Leucovorin, have resulted in significantly improved overall survival rates for colorectal cancer patients at various stages of the disease state.
+Sanofi-Aventis and Pfizer have each dedicated significant resources to educating physicians and promoting the use of FOLFOX and FOLFIRI.
+Simultaneously, the NCCN has established these regimens as the Standards of Care for the treatment of colorectal cancer.
+Oncologists have responded and the adoption of continuous infusion treatments has steadily grown.